 Vanessa Blanch is a reporter based in Moncton.
-She has worked across the country for CBC for 20 years.
+She has worked across the country for CBC for more than 20 years.
 If you have story ideas to share please email: email@example.com

 Latest from Vanessa Blanch

 Festivals large and small celebrate return to 'normal' in-person events